Ecron/pokemonHnS-CA/TRANSLATING.md

 - Regarding the name of each Gamemode setting, at the beginning of a new game, the max. string length for the settings' names is recommended to be of 15 or 16 characters.
 This also applies to the settings' names in the Options menu.
 - Regarding the bottom explanations of each Gamemode setting, a good rule would be not to exceed 35 or 36 characters, depending on the number of capital letters (màximum 38 chars).
 A {PKMN} code can be used to insert a 3-character PKMN symbol.
   - TIP: A good QoL tool is to paste a code like `("123456789012345678901234567890123456\n123456789012345678901234567890123456");` under the description you're translating so you don't need to count each time you write a translation.
 This also applies to the descriptions in the Options menu.
+- If you're having a hard time finding a specific term, phrase or dialogue, remember that you can use GitHub's main search to find any text inside any file in the repo :+1:
 - ...

 ### Hard to find, important files to be translated: